saim1437/zynli/backend/README.md

 - Each uploaded PDF gets its own ChromaDB collection (`doc_<uuid>`), so retrieval never mixes content across documents.
-- `doc_id` is returned by `/upload` — the frontend needs to hold onto it (this is where Supabase will come in, in Phase 2, to persist it per user).
+- `doc_id` is returned by `/upload` — the frontend needs to hold onto it